SternXD/AltBot/README.md

 [Joelle (Lonkle)](https://github.com/lonkle)

-For giving me the inspiration to continue creating the bot.
+For giving nythepegasus the inspiration to continue creating the bot.